What exactly is telemedicine and how does it work? More importantly, how can you get paid for this type of remote work?

 I recommend linking your website directly in all your emails.
 Without a website or at least a landing page, you’ll miss a key opportunity to convey legitimacy and attract patients to your telemedicine services.

 Getting a landing page up and running from scratch can be done cheaply in just a few hours.
 You can get started for just $2.65/month with Bluehost.
 It’s the fastest way to get your project an online presence for this outreach phase.

-Utilize your social media accounts to highlight services you provide using Telemedicine.
+Utilize your social media accounts to highlight the services you provide using Telemedicine.
 We’ve seen users utilize Twitter, Facebook, LinkedIn, Google+, Instagram, and more to market that they provide Telemedicine.

 Targeted digital ads

 Providers can get a surprisingly great ROI from targeted Facebook ads on their Facebook business pages.

 Add your name to a database.
 (Yelp, Goodtherapy.org, healthgrades.com) Encourage patients to leave reviews.

 Consider writing a personal piece on your practice and services in Psychology Today or a magazine relevant to your field.
 Patients love to see and hear their doctors engaging the community, disseminating expertise, and caring for others.

 Send out mailers to your current clients.
 This can be especially useful with the older crowd that may be keener on receiving healthcare information via the mail.